Everybody Poops: How to Extract DNA from Feces

 - Each sample has different biomass and bacterial richness, so it is critical to use the appropriate amount of sample for your extraction method.
 Feces tends to be very rich in bacterial DNA content, so you don’t need much!

 - Try starting with as little as 1 mg of healthy stool and work your way up to higher amounts.
-Typically, 100 mg yields 2.5 ug of DNA
+Typically, 100 mg yields 15-20 ug of DNA (depending on the sample).

 - For very thick or viscous samples, resuspension and dilution into preservation reagents, such as DNA/RNA Shield, will aid in extraction steps while preserving the microbial profile.